codeandkey/tds-engine/README.md

 ## tds-engine
+### About
+This is just a game engine, so it can't do much on it's own.
+See [hunter-game](http://github.com/molecuul/hunter-game) for a demonstration of the engine in an actual game.

 ### Instructions
-Execute `premake4 gmake` to generate a makefile.
+`premake4 gmake` generates a makefile.

-Execute `make` to compile in debug mode.
+`make` compiles in debug mode.

-Execute `make config=release` to compile in release mode.
+`make config=release` compiles in release mode.

-Execute `premake4 install` to install the binaries to /usr/lib and /usr/include.
+`premake4 install` installs the binaries to /usr/lib and /usr/include.